 Dementia isn’t just about simple memory mishaps -- like forgetting someone’s name or where you parked.
 A person with dementia has a hard time with at least two of the following:

 - Visual perception (can’t see the difference in colors or detect movement, or sees things that aren’t there)

 Since some types of dementia share similar symptoms, it can be hard for a doctor to figure out which one you or your loved one has.
 Be sure to tell them about all symptoms, medication and alcohol use, and previous illnesses to help them make the right diagnosis.

 Types of Dementia

 Vascular dementia: This is the second most common type.
-About one in 10 people who have dementia have vascular dementia, which happens when there’s not enough blood going to your brain.
-This can be caused by damage to your blood vessels or blockages that lead to mini-strokes or brain bleeding.
+About one in 10 people who have dementia have vascular dementia, which causes progressive damage to the brain due to blood vessel damage or blockages that lead to mini-strokes or brain bleeding.
 Doctors used to call it multi-infarct or post-stroke dementia.

 Unlike Alzheimer’s disease, memory loss isn’t the typical first symptom.
 Instead, people with vascular dementia can have different signs, depending on the area of the brain that’s affected, such as problems with planning or judgment.
 The FDA hasn’t approved any drugs to treat this type of dementia, but you can do some things to keep your brain and blood vessels healthy and try to prevent future damage.
-These include exercising, eating well, and not smoking.
+These include exercising, keeping blood pressure and cholesterol levels under control, and not smoking.

 Dementia with Lewy bodies: Lewy bodies are abnormal clumps of a protein called alpha-synuclein.
 They build up in your cortex, the part of your brain that handles learning and memory.